 The Festival has raised tens of thousands of pounds for forces charities and pays tribute to those lost in conflict in both World Wars but also more recent conflicts in Iraq, Afghanistan and the Falklands.

-As the band approaches it’s 50th birthday the enthusiasm remains undimmed.
+As the band surpasses it’s 50th birthday the enthusiasm remains undimmed.
 Ivan continues to produce new arrangements with the emphasis on good music being retained.
 The band’s repertoire now boasts music from the 40’s, marches and big band numbers through to arrangements of the greatest musicals, Michael Buble and even Take That!

 The dedication of the members, and the reaction of our audiences shows that live music is still the greatest form of entertainment.